 Wood from shipping pallets

 A few words about shipping pallet wood: Pallets can be made from either treated or untreated wood.
-For interior projects, it is important to use pallets that are untreated, as treated wood can off-gas potentially unhealthy chemicals.
+For interior projects, it is important to use pallets that are untreated, because treated wood can off-gas potentially unhealthy chemicals.
 Also, beware of nails.
-Some people like the look of the nail heads that inevitably will be stuck in the pallets, but for children's rooms it is best to remove the nail heads.
+Some people like the look of the nail heads that inevitably will be stuck in the pallets, but for children's rooms it is best to remove them.
 Pallets are typically splintery, so sanding them down with a power sander is not optional; it's a must.
-If building a pallet wall is starting to look like too big of an endeavor, it might be a good project to hire a handyman to help with.
+If building a pallet wall is starting to look like too big an endeavor, it might be a good project to hire a handyman to help with.

-Pallet basics: I have two tutorials for you to click over to.
-Learn how to find pallets to build with, and learn how to easily and quickly disassemble pallets.
+I have two tutorials for you to click over to.
+Learn how to find pallets to build with, and how to easily and quickly disassemble pallets.
 These tips will help your pallet wall project go more smoothly.
 Both come from a DIY carpenter near Columbus, Ohio.

-Sanded and whitewashed pallet wall: One way to build a pallet wall is to first sand and whitewash the pallets to give them a cool, greyish color.
-Whitewashing some of the boards with grey paint, and some with white paint, gives the wall a stylishly-uneven look.
-A whitewashed pallet wall looks awesome with industrial-chic light fixtures and grey-blue walls.
+Sanded and whitewashed pallet wall: One way to build a pallet wall is to first sand and whitewash the pallets to give them a cool, grayish color.
+Whitewashing some of the boards with gray paint, and some with white paint, gives the wall a stylishly uneven look.
+A whitewashed pallet wall looks awesome with industrial-chic light fixtures and gray-blue walls.